Eligibility and pre-enrolment

 No. Registrations must be paid 30 days from the date of enrolment and no later than 10 working days prior to the event.

-Yes, part-scholarships are on offer for community leaders.
+Yes, part-scholarships are currently on offer for community leaders.
 To view the scholarship rounds available please visit the scholarships page.

 We anticipate approximately 5 hours per week over a twelve month period, including assessment, videos content, tutorial webinars and board discussion via the student portal.
 This may vary depending on the student.